I have discovered that a large proportion of highly intelligent, mathematically

 because they sum to a straight line.
 So we have these three truths:

-I tried searching for that proof using google and did not find a previous occurrence of it, though there seem to be many web sites that mention both the triangle sum theorem for interior angles and the theorem about exterior angles always summing to 360.
+I tried searching online for a version of Kay's proof of the triangle sum theorem using Fig. Ang4, and did not find a previous occurrence, though many web sites mention both the triangle sum theorem for interior angles and the theorem about exterior angles always summing to 360.

 NOTE (Added 25 Apr 2016): Michael Fourman